 Mercer and the Oliver Wyman Group businesses are compensated for advice and services primarily through fees paid by clients.
-Mercer's health & benefits business is compensated through commissions for the placement of insurance contracts (comprising more than half of the revenue in the health & benefits business) and consulting fees.
-Mercer's discretionary investment management business and certain of Mercer's defined contribution administration services are compensated typically through fees based on assets under administration and/or management.
+Mercer's Health & Benefits business is compensated through commissions for the placement of insurance contracts (comprising more than half of the revenue in the Health & Benefits business) and consulting fees.
+Mercer's delegated Investment Management business and certain of Mercer's defined contribution administration services are compensated typically through fees based on assets under administration and/or management.
+Mercer Investments pays investment fees to sub-advisors and reports revenue on a gross basis.
 For a more detailed discussion of revenue sources and factors affecting revenue in the Consulting segment, see Part II, Item 7 ("Management's Discussion and Analysis of Financial Condition and Results of Operations") of this report.